The Rare Monkey picture books are illustrated by Jeffrey Mundell and written and solo-published by me, Joanne Gale.

 We both hope you enjoy our books as much as we have enjoyed creating them.
 It’s been an adventure we wouldn’t change.

 Writer and solo-publisher.

 How did The Rare Monkey books begin?

-Jo: In my late teens I started working as an actor (that’s another long story) but acting’s lead me to working in some other jobs such as drama teaching, children’s entertaining, retail and introduced me to my partner Jef in 2012.
-In 2013, Jef and I were chatting and I started making up this story about a Rare Monkey character, who was very sad because he is constantly teased for having a bright, colourful bottom.
-I jotted the idea down (as I do with many of my ideas) but didn’t think too much about it.
+Jo: I started working as an actor in my late teens and via acting, I have also found myself also gaining experience working in drama teaching, children’s entertaining and retail.
+It was also via acting that I met my partner Jef back in 2012.
+In 2013, Jef and I were chatting and I made up this story about a Rare Monkey, who was very sad because he was constantly teased for having a bright, colourful bottom.
+I jotted the idea down and didn’t think much more about it.

-In 2014 a friend suggested to me I should think about joining The Princes Trust (having never had the finances for uni or higher education (I have the grades btw :)).
-The Trust inspired and encouraged me to think about making something of my own; I remembered The Rare Monkey character and decided I should try and write his story and create a picture book.
+In 2014 a friend suggested I join The Princes Trust as I’ve never had the finances for uni or higher education.
+I was accepted onto The Trust’s Explore Enterprise Program and was encouraged to make my own work; I remembered The Rare Monkey character and decided I would write his story and create a picture book.

 Why print in the UK?

-Jo: I wanted know more about where the paper was sourced from.
-When looking at printing over seas, the cost was cheaper, but I was finding the information less easy to find.
+Jo: When looking at printing overseas, the cost was cheaper, but I was finding it difficult to find information about where their paper was sourced from and the conditions their staff work in.
 The printer I use here in the UK is FSC approved and has a good green policy.
-Printing in the UK also means our books don’t have to be freighted which might help save some carbon and hopefully also support some local jobs.
+Printing in the UK also means our books don’t have to be freighted which hopefully helps save some carbon and hopefully supports local/UK jobs too.

 Why publish your own work?